-On July 8, 2009, the Company entered into a license agreement with S-Evans Biosciences, Inc. ("SEB") to establish and market its C'elleM preservation program in mainland China.
-The agreement also allows SEB to conduct research studies using Cryo-Cell's proprietary C'elle menstrual stem technology to identify future potential therapeutic applications.
-The Company will receive royalty fees of 15% of the C'elle collection and processing revenues generated by SEB.
+On July 8, 2009, the Company entered into a license agreement with S-Evans Biosciences, Inc. ("SEB") to establish and market its CélleM preservation program in mainland China.
+The agreement also allows SEB to conduct research studies using Cryo-Cell's proprietary Célle menstrual stem technology to identify future potential therapeutic applications.
+The Company will receive royalty fees of 15% of the Célle collection and processing revenues generated by SEB.
 The Company will also receive royalty fees of 15% on storage revenues.
 In consideration for the royalties, the Company licensed its technology, know-how and quality systems to SEB.
-The Company did not record royalties in fiscal 2009.
+The Company recorded royalties from SEB in the amount of approximately \$10,000 and \$0, for the years ended November 30, 2010 and, 2009, respectively and this is reflected in licensee income in the Company's consolidated financial statements under Item 8 of this Annual Report or Form 10-K.